 Hydrogen is the simplest element on earth—it consists of only one proton and one electron—and it is an energy carrier, not an energy source.
 Hydrogen can store and deliver usable energy, but it doesn't typically exist by itself in nature and must be produced from compounds that contain it.

 Hydrogen can be used in fuel cells to generate power using a chemical reaction rather than combustion, producing only water and heat as byproducts.
 It can be used in cars, in houses, for portable power, and in many more applications.

-Hydrogen can be produced using diverse, domestic resources including fossil fuels, such as natural gas and coal (with carbon sequestration); nuclear; biomass; and other renewable energy technologies, such as wind, solar, geothermal, and hydro-electric power—using a wide range of processes.
+Hydrogen can be produced using diverse, domestic resources—including fossil fuels, such as natural gas and coal (with carbon sequestration); nuclear energy; and other renewable energy sources, such as biomass, wind, solar, geothermal, and hydro-electric power—using a wide range of processes.

-The U.S. Department of Energy supports the research and development of a wide range of technologies to produce hydrogen economically and in environmentally friendly ways.
+The U.S. Department of Energy (DOE) supports the research and development of a wide range of technologies to produce hydrogen economically and in environmentally friendly ways.
 View the hydrogen production pathways graphic to learn more about the time frames and production scales for these technologies.

 On April 30, 2014, the Energy Department announced the launch of a new project leveraging the capabilities of its National Laboratories in direct support of H2USA.
-The project is led by the National Renewable Energy Laboratory (NREL) and Sandia National Laboratories (SNL) and will tackle the technical challenges related to hydrogen fueling infrastructure.
+The project is led by the National Renewable Energy Laboratory and Sandia National Laboratories and will tackle the technical challenges related to hydrogen fueling infrastructure.
 The Hydrogen Fueling Infrastructure Research and Station Technology (H2FIRST) project is designed to reduce the cost and time of fueling station construction, increase station availability, and improve reliability by creating opportunities for industry partners to pool knowledge and resources to overcome hurdles.
-The project was established by FCTO, drawing on existing and emerging core capabilities at the national labs.
+The project was established by the Fuel Cell Technologies Office, drawing on existing and emerging core capabilities at the national labs.